-151. How are portability fee rates determined?
+148. How are portability fee rates determined?

 For on-going administrative fees, EHV PHAs receive 100% of the Column A rate.
-When determining portability fee rates, PHAs must use the lesser of 80 percent of the initial PHA's EHV ongoing administrative fee (Column A) or 100 percent of the receiving PHA's ongoing administrative fee (or the receiving PHA's EHV ongoing administrative fee (or the receiving PHA's EHV ongoing administrative fee if the receiving PHA administers the EHV program).
-Per Section 9(0)(iv)(A) of PIH Notice 2021-15, if both PHAs agree, the PHAs may negotiate a different amount of reimbursement.
+When determining portability fee rates, PHAs must use the lesser of 80 percent of the initial PHA's EHV ongoing administrative fee (Column A) or 100 percent of the receiving PHA's ongoing administrative fee (or the receiving PHA's EHV ongoing administrative fee if the receiving PHA administers the EHV program).
+Per Section 9(o)(iv)(A) of PIH Notice 2021-15, if both PHAs agree, the PHAs may negotiate a different amount of reimbursement.

-152. Will individuals and families be able to use vouchers outside the jurisdiction of the PHA that issued the voucher (i.e. port the voucher)?
+149. Will individuals and families be able to use vouchers outside the jurisdiction of the PHA that issued the voucher (i.e. port the voucher)?